 A variety of methods are employed to monitor the effectiveness of provision:

-- Monitoring of classroom practice by SENDCo, Directors of Study and Subject Leaders.
+• Monitoring of classroom practice by SENCo, Directors of Study and Subject Leaders

-What are the school's arrangements for assessing and reviewing the progress of students with SEND?
+What are the school's arrangements for assessing and reviewing progress of students with SEND?

 What is the school's approach to teaching students with SEND?

-- Staff respond to the advice given by Learning Support in order to personalise strategies for the requirements of their subjects and to meet student's specific needs.
+• Staff respond to the advice given by SDS to personalize strategies for the requirements of their subjects and to meet the student's specific needs

 How does the school adapt the curriculum and learning environment for students with SEND?

-- Inclusion on the SEND register provides the student with the opportunity to be in receipt of the necessary intervention to enable them to access the curriculum fully.
+• Inclusion on the SEND register provides the student with the opportunity to be in receipt of the necessary intervention outside of the classroom to enable them to access the curriculum fully.